Şehzade Mehmed Abdulaziz: Personal life

 Mehmed Abdulaziz's only wife was Berkemal Hanım.
-She was the eldest daughter of Ali Reza Bey of the Yeğen family and wife Nimet Hanım.
-She was born on 16 March 1911 in Cairo, Egypt.
-They married on 21 February 1929 in Cairo, Egypt.
+She was the eldest daughter of Ali Reza Bey of the Yeğen family, a family related to Muhammad Ali Pasha, and his wife Nimet Hanım.
+She was born on 16 March 1911 in Cairo.
+They married on 21 February 1929 in Cairo.
 The two together had one daughter, Hürrem Sultan, born on 31 December 1939.
 Berkemal died on 13 January 1962.
 Her third youngest sister, Nafia Hanım, was married to Mehmed Orhan, 42nd head of the Ottoman dynasty from 1983 to 1994, and was the mother of Fatma Necla Sultan.

 Later life and death

-Ahmed Nihad became the head of the exiled Imperial family in August 1944, following the death of Abdulmejid II.
+Şehzade Ahmed Nihad became the head of the exiled Imperial family in August 1944, following the death of Abdulmejid II.
 But Şehzade Ömer Faruk did not accepted him as head of the family.
-On the other hand his wife Sabiha Sultan backed the council's decision and approved the choice of leader.
+On the other hand his wife Sabiha Sultan backed the council's decision and approved the choice of the leader.
 On this occasion Mehmed Abdulaziz, and his cousins Şükriye Sultan, and Mihrişah Sultan, sided with Ömer Faruk.

 After the Egyptian revolution of 1952, President Gamal Abdel Nasser expelled him from Egypt, after his refusal to accepted Egypt's identity law.
 He then went to Nice, France with the help of the then president of France Charles de Gaulle, who gave him French passport.
 He was also given a monthly salary of fifty thousand francs.